 | App configuration | Forge App Storage | Until app uninstalled | ✅ At rest & in transit |

-| Raw page content | — | — | Not stored |
+| Page bodies / raw content | — | — | Not stored |

-| Personal user data | — | — | Not collected |
+| Names, emails, profile data | — | — | Not collected |

 | Service | Provider | Purpose | Data Location | Data Stored |